JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 Be sure to visit the [Contributor Guide](contributors_guide) page, because you can help make this package better without having to write a single line of code!
 Also, if you find this package helpful please consider staring it on [GitHub](https://github.com/JuliaDynamics/DynamicalSystems.jl)!
-This would give us an accurate lower bound of users that this package has already helped!
+This gives us an accurate lower bound of users that this package has already helped!

 ## Contents